 Trader Joe's has a turkey products that ask a question: Do you want white meat or dark meat?
 Because if you like white meat turkey, this is by no means the one to reach for.
 In fact, you have two solid options for white meat turkey: Trader Joe's Turkey and Stuffing en Croute or Trader Joe's Half Turkey Breast.
 Both solid options.

-Those drumsticks look like they belong on a Norman Rockwell painting.
+Those drumsticks look like they belong in a Norman Rockwell painting.

-The final product on these didn’t quite match the glossy, deeply hued, and caramelized outside of this bag.
-Not since I tried the shrimp tacos was a stunned to see such a disparity between the image on the bag and final product.
+The final product on these didn't quite match the glossy, deeply-hued, and caramelized outside of this bag.
+Not since I tried the shrimp tacos were stunned to see such a disparity between the image on the bag and the final product.

 But the description on the back will give you the heads up, assuming you know what it is.

 On the back of the bag, it mentions this product is prepared sous vide.
 If you've never cooked sous vide, then allow me to explain.

 Sous vide is the fancy term for a device that keeps water at a certain temperature which allows a product to cook for longer and slower than it would have you put it in an oven or any other heating situation (including a slow cooker) while also ensuring the final product reaches a safe to eat temperature.

 You can sous vide just about anything: veggies, meat, or even pasteurize eggs.